Cyber-Security-Club-GIETU/team-drishti/OverTheWire/bandit/WRITEUP.md

 | ls      | directory(Optional) |  lists directory contents  | 'ls [option] [file/directory]' |
 | cat     | file or files|  output the content of file or files | 'cat [file/files]'|

-Approach: I am already in the home directory (~) of Level 0.
+Approach: I already in the home directory (~) of Level 0.
-To list all the contents of the current directory, use the ls command: ls
+To list all the contents of the current directory, used the 'ls' command.

-Next, let’s output the content of the readme file using the cat command: cat readme
+Next, let’s output the content of the readme file using the 'cat' command.

 The password for the next level is stored in this file. 🚀